 Maria Camila Osorio Serrano vs. Magdalena Frech: Prediction and Match Betting Odds | Abierto Guadalajara

-On Sunday, Maria Camila Osorio Serrano (No. 75 in the world) faces Magdalena Frech (No. 67) in the Round of 64 of the Abierto Guadalajara.
+On Monday, Magdalena Frech (No. 67 in the world) takes on Maria Camila Osorio Serrano (No. 75) in the Round of 64 of the Abierto Guadalajara.

+In this Round of 64 match against Frech (+110), Osorio Serrano is favored to win with -145 odds.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!